satyam131/Banking-Application-with-Microservices-Architecture-using-Springboot/README.md

 - Java Spring Boot: Backend framework for building microservices.
 - Spring Cloud: For implementing features like service discovery and centralized configuration management.
 - Netflix Eureka: For service registration and discovery.
-- Zuul API Gateway: For routing requests to microservices.
 - Maven: Dependency management and build tool.

 ## Prerequisites